mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - 300 gp worth of gems

 **Letter from Lord Shadows:**
 *"Captain Voidcaller, you have served me well.
-Retrieve the First Component from Raven's Rest and bring it to our stronghold.
+Retrieve the First Component from Raven's Keep and bring it to our stronghold.
 With this piece, we prove the Blackwoods were guardians, not traitors.
 But proof means nothing without power.
 We shall remake this corrupt world.
 The kingdoms will fall.
-The Sundering will come.
+The Worldrend will come.
 And my family will be vindicated. - C.B."*

 **XP:** 3,700 XP total